 The allocations and utilities correspond to a market equilibrium, and remain invariant all along the limit cycle.
 (Theorem~\ref{thm: limit alloc_cycling_bids})

 \item We show that the allocation and hence the utilities converge (Theorem~\ref{thm:nonlazy_allocation}).
 The result in the previous item only shows that the limit set in the allocation space is the set of equilibrium allocations.
-Convergence to this set is implied. \item We introduce a \emph{lazy} version~\footnote{The name is motivated by lazy random walks.} of the proportional response dynamic, where players saves a certain fraction of their cash at hand for future rounds (Definition~\ref{def:lazypr}).
+Convergence to this set is implied. \item We introduce a \emph{lazy} version~\footnote{The name is motivated by lazy random walks.} of the proportional response dynamics, where players saves a certain fraction of their cash at hand for future rounds (Definition~\ref{def:lazypr}).
 The fraction can be different for each player, as long as it is in $(0,1)$, but it doesn't change over time.
 We show that for this version, there is no cycling: prices, allocation and utilities all converge to a market equilibrium (Theorem~\ref{thm:lazy_convergence}). \item We also prove an ergodic rate of convergence of $O(1/T)$ for the utilities, with respect to the Eisenberg-Gale objective function, which captures the market equilibrium allocations and utilities.\footnote{This objective is defined for Fisher markets with fixed budgets.
 We use this objective with the budgets set to equilibrium incomes.} We note that our simulations indicate that the last iterate also converges, and that the convergence rate is much faster than proved.